mattermost/docs/source/archive/deploy-cloudron.rst

+:nosearch:
 :orphan:

 .. _deploy-cloudron:

 ..
-This page is intentionally NOT accessible from the LHS, and is no longer maintained in this repository.
-Unofficial content has moved to the User Forum.
+This page has been archived and is intentionally NOT accessible from the LHS.
+Unofficial content has moved to the User Forum, but was subsequently deleted.

 Deploy Mattermost on Cloudron (unofficial)
 ==========================================